What Do Airfield Operations Specialist Do?

 - Maintain flight and events logs, air crew flying records, and flight operations records of incoming and outgoing flights.

-Below is a list of the skills most Airfield Operations Specialists say are important on the job.
+These are the skills Airfield Operations Specialists say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.